 1. Sleep with a Body Pillow

-Be sure to make sure you have a pillow behind your back to provide good support, and possible a small one under your belly - do what you can to make sure you are comfortable when you sleep.
+Be sure to make sure you have a pillow behind your back to provide good support, possible a small one under your belly, and especially one in-between your legs for support - do what you can to make sure you are comfortable when you sleep.

 2. Get Belly Support for Daily Activities